United Kingdom-Edinburgh: Construction work

 Lot 02: bidders will be required to have a minimum ‘general’ yearly turnover of 250 000,00 GBP for the last 2 years.

 It is a requirement of this contract that bidders hold, or can commit to obtain prior to the commence of any subsequently awarded contract, the types and levels of insurance indicated below:

-— Bidders will be required to provide 3 examples of works carried out in the past three years that demonstrate that they have the relevant experience to deliver the work as described in part II.2.4 of the OJEU Contract Notice or the relevant section of the Site Notice.
-Example projects should be of new-build educational facility construction contract works, ensuring to demonstrate as minimum,
+Bidders will be required to provide examples that demonstrate that they have the relevant experience to deliver the services/supplies as described in part II.2.4) of the OJEU contract notice or the relevant section of the site notice.

-— Bidders will be required to confirm that they and/or the service provider have the relevant education and professional qualifications associated with the new-build education facility construction,
+Bidders will be required to confirm that they and/or the service provider have the following relevant educational and professional qualifications.

-— Bidders will be required to confirm that their managerial staff have relevant educational and professional qualifications associated with the new-build education facility construction,
+Bidders will be required to confirm that their managerial staff have the following relevant educational and professional qualifications.

 Section IV: Procedure